atom/atom/CONTRIBUTING.md

     * Class methods and properties (methods starting with a `@`)
     * Instance methods and properties
 * [Avoid platform-dependent code](http://flight-manual.atom.io/hacking-atom/sections/cross-platform-compatibility/)
-* Using a plain `return` when returning explicitly at the end of a function.
+* Use a plain `return` when returning explicitly at the end of a function.
     * Not `return null`, `return undefined`, `null`, or `undefined`

 ## Styleguides